Johnsonyu0926/zephyr/boards/waveshare/rp2040_zero/doc/index.rst

 Using UF2
 ---------

-Since it doesn’t expose the SWD pins, you must flash the RP2040-Zero with a UF2 file.
+Since it doesn’t expose the SWD pins, you must flash the RP2040-Zero with an UF2 file.
 By default, building an app for this board will generate a build/zephyr/zephyr.uf2 file.
 If the RP2040-Zero is powered on with the BOOTSEL button pressed, it will appear on the host as a mass storage device.
 The UF2 file should be drag-and-dropped to the device, which will flash the RP2040-Zero.

 Here is an example of building and flashing the sample for driving the built-in RGB led.